Images - how to work with them

 If any container is using that image then the command will fail and give an error message.

-You can force the removal of an image that is being used by a stopped container by calling with the -f
+You can force the removal of an image that is being used by a stopped container by calling with the -f or --force option:

 This will still fail if the image is being used by an active container though, it only forces stopped container image removals.